NurSayed42/swe-internship-experience/bd-board-result-automation/README.md

 ## Design Highlights

+**Selenium-based browser automation**
+The system uses Selenium 4 with WebDriverManager to drive a Chrome browser — handling dynamic page rendering, dropdown selection, form filling, and element-level screenshot capture entirely through code.
+No manual browser interaction is required at any point during execution.

 **Stateful form preservation**
 The browser form (board, year, roll, registration) is populated only once per student.
 On a wrong CAPTCHA, only the CAPTCHA image is refreshed via the reload button — all other form data remains intact.
 This eliminates redundant page loads and reduces per-attempt overhead significantly.